ckieras/CSCI-125-Python-Project/README.md

 print t

-#Have also tried this and we want the return to be tabbed one less time but the error is that list index is out of range
+#Have also tried this and we want the return to be tabbed one less time but the error is that list index is out of range but I think we have the best chance with this one

 def ecounttcount():
     ecount=0